Senior officials to lead Russia-U.S. security talks in Geneva on Jan. 10

 Moscow, worried by what it says is the West's re-arming of Ukraine, has said it wants legally-binding guarantees from the NATO military alliance over its eastern expansion and weapons deployment.

-The Jan.
-13 talks will involve the Vienna-based Organisation for Security and Cooperation in Europe (OSCE), which includes the United States and its NATO allies, as well as Russia, Ukraine and other ex-Soviet states.
+Russia is set to hold talks with NATO in Brussels on Jan.
+12, before a broader meeting on Jan.
+13 involving the Vienna-based Organisation for Security and Cooperation in Europe (OSCE), which includes the United States and its NATO allies, as well as Russia, Ukraine and other former Soviet states.

-Russian President Vladimir Putin and his U.S. counterpart Joe Biden are scheduled to hold a phone call at 2030 GMT on Thursday.
+Russia annexed Ukraine's Crimea in 2014 and backed a pro-Russian separatist uprising that same year which saw Kyiv lose control over a swath of eastern Ukraine.

-(Reporting by Maria Kiselyova; Writing by Alexander Marrow Editing by Gareth Jones)
+(Reporting by Maria Kiselyova and Gleb Stolyarov Writing by Alexander Marrow Editing by Gareth Jones and Frances Kerry)

 ((alexander.marrow@thomsonreuters.com;))